 But what Amazon is doing will be small if IBM can make itself the category-king for blockchain banking.
 In other words, if IBM can build a system that essentially makes SWIFT irrelevant, IBM will have the highest impact in modern banking and commerce.
 The influence of Amazon in America cannot even come close because the implication is that IBM can just provide the infrastructure and over time move into other areas like insurance, legal contracts and more.
 The key thing is becoming #1 to enjoy the network effects and the benefits of invertibility construct.

 This is a total redesign in the structure of digital commerce.
 Blockchain will have consequential impacts.
 There is nothing that it cannot power including making it possible for Finnair, an airline, to weigh its customers in Helsinki airport to ascertain that its estimated total weight, fuel, and safety are accurate.
 Of course, banking is going to be the first area that will be affected because that is where the money is.
 I do think African banks should work hard to form their own consortium with local technology leaders for intra-African remittance, at least, and get the African Union to charter that blockchain network.
 We need the regulation that makes transactions on blockchain to be legally enforceable and binding and that means governments may need to make that clear to avoid any uncertainty.
 This becomes necessary because at the onset of the web, most banks were not accepting email documents as legally binding.
 But over time, nations upgraded their laws to make it clear that emails and digital documents are valid in courts.
 We need same for blockchain and I hope Africa Union leads there.
-If they do, local banks will have the opportunity to build the capacity before the foreign ones define the markets.
+If they do, local banks will have the opportunity to build the capacity before the foreign ones define the markets.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).